 “I am so freaked out with this Mmayen girl, is she not ashamed?”
 Stella, ranted, looking at the faces of the other staff who boldly ignored her and were pressing their phones.

 After a few moments, Kenechukwu walked out and said to them,

 “I am really sorry for the inconveniences, if anyone has a case file to submit, it should be now, I won’t be free during the weekend to handle them,” Kenechukwu said, calmly.

 “Okay sir.”
 They all replied in unison as they walked back to their seats.

 Mmayen wasn’t shy anymore.
 She wasn’t afraid if anyone was going to shame her for being in love with Kenechukwu.
-She was ready to slam anyone who dared tried to say shits to her.
-Her face was boldly placed on her laptop, as the other staff all walked in.
+She was ready to slam anyone who dared try to say shit to her.
+Her face was boldly placed on her laptop, as the other staff walked in.

 She strode outside without looking back, aware that they were looking at her.

 “Nnenna, are you saying that Kenechukwu and Sarafina won’t be getting married anytime soon?”
 Louisa, Sarafina’s mother asked.

 Nnenna, Kenechukwu’s mother chuckled, “Louisa, you know these people are now adults.
 They should decide on what they want.
 My son had serious issues with me because I kept persuading him to be in that relationship with your daughter.
 He stopped picking my calls, I had to send Tochukwu to his house one early morning, and according to Tochukwu, he was with a girl whom he referred to as his girlfriend.
 I had to wash my hands off Kene’s relationship, because I do not want to lose my son for any reason.”